 There's no time like summer for tomato lovers.
-Tomatoes thrive and are at their fresh best in hot, humid conditions, but this doesn't mean you have to say goodbye to them when fall comes around.
+Tomatoes thrive and are at their fresh best in hot, humid conditions.
+This doesn't mean you have to say goodbye to them when fall comes around.
 You can dry tomatoes in a number of ways and keep them on hand during the winter months.

-If you seal them in a container with as little air as possible, they'll keep up to a year in the pantry and up to 18 months if you freeze or refrigerate them—more than long enough to hold you until fresh, juicy tomatoes are in season again.
+If you seal them in a container with as little air as possible, they'll keep up to a year in the pantry and up to 18 months if you freeze or refrigerate them.
+This should be more than long enough to hold you over until fresh, juicy tomatoes are in season again.

 This method of storing tomatoes in olive oil is much easier and faster than sun-drying them.
 You won't want to use these tomatoes in dishes or recipes that require additional cooking, but they make a delicious condiment with meats, fish, poultry, or as toppings.